 Founded in 2005, Inside Justice is dedicated to providing information, news, and commentary on current developments in the field of law, including laws, legal policies, and legal practices that promote good governance.
 Legal professionals can also find information about upcoming conferences and CLE workshops, educational information, call for papers, professional opportunities, and career resources.
 With today’s globalized world, how governments, businesses, and individuals enter into binding legal obligations can be critical to protecting private welfare, the public good, human rights, and a sense of justice.

 Renee Dopplick, Editor

-Renee received her Juris Doctor (J.D.), cum laude, from Georgetown University Law Center in Washington, D.C., a Bachelor of Science from the University of California, Los Angeles, and a Master of Science from Michigan State University.
-She is a Certified Enterprise Java Architect.
+Renee received her Juris Doctor (J.D.), cum laude, from Georgetown University Law Center in Washington, D.C., a Master of Science from Michigan State University, and a Bachelor of Science from the University of California, Los Angeles.

-She has worked in Burundi (Peace Corps), Germany, the United Kingdom, the United States, and the Commonwealth of the Northern Marianas.
+She has worked in Burundi, Germany, the United Kingdom, the United States, and the Commonwealth of the Northern Marianas.
 She has traveled to more than 50 countries throughout Europe, Asia, Africa, North America, Central America, South America, and the Pacific Islands.